Sharon Watts: Reception

 Sarah Ellis of Inside Soap said that the magazine's staff had never been so excited as they were when they heard Sharon was returning in 2012.
 She said that they were "dying" to know which male character Sharon will take an interest in first.
 Ross Kemp who played Grant Mitchell and Steve McFadden who plays Phil Mitchell expressed pleasure at the return of Sharon and Letitia Dean in 2012, with McFadden suggesting that Letitia's former stint in EastEnders was part of a golden era of the soap opera.
 He described her return as brilliant.

 Media reporter for The Guardian, Stuart Heritage, was critical about EastEnders decision to reintroduce Sharon for the third time in 2012, suggesting that it meant that the programme had run out of original ideas.
 Heritage commented, "Even Letitia Dean has probably lost count of the times she's left and returned as Sharon.
 She's spent the last 18 years running away to the United States, only to come back to buy a pub or bury her mum, or to have sex with a Mitchell brother, or the other Mitchell brother, or her own adopted sibling, or to confront her inexplicably twice-dead father.
 Often Sharon's haircut will imperceptibly change upon her arrival, but everything else—the quivering lip, the worrying breathlessness, the consistent inability to refer to Phil Mitchell as anything other than 'Fiw'—remains the same.
 This is how it's likely to be this time around, regardless of if anyone actually wants her back or not [...]
 There are other offenders—Bianca, Janine, Mandy, Grant—but Sharon is the worst, simply because she's so prolific".
 Letitia Dean defended her comeback saying, "I think with any sort of ongoing drama like EastEnders you need old blood, new blood, it just needs a balance."
-Steve McFadden added "What Letitia is doing is bringing back some history and you can't buy that.
+Steve McFadden added, "What Letitia is doing is bringing back some history and you can't buy that.
 It takes years to build that up."

+In 2020, Sara Wallis and Ian Hyland from The Daily Mirror placed Sharon first on their ranked list of the best EastEnders characters of all time, calling her "Queen Sharon" and noting that she has been involved in some of the soap's "most memorable storylines" such as Sharongate and becoming pregnant at the age of 50 from her affair with the younger Keanu.